Property Taxes & Assessment

 - Email: email@example.com

 - Fax: 613-546-6995

 Kingston, ON K7L 2Z3

-If you are selling your property and have received the tax bill, please either forward to new owner or return it to the tax department together with a note of sale date and new owner.
+If you are selling your property and have received the tax bill, please either forward to the new owner or return it to the tax department together with a note of sale date and new owner.
 If currently using the telephone banking system, please ensure you change your account information to reflect your new property address.
-If the incorrect information is used on more than one occasion an administrative fee of $27.30 will be charged.
+A fee of $21.20 will be charged for requests to re-distribute a payment made electronically to an incorrect account.
 If you were registered for our pre-authorized payment plan, please write us to request cancellation.